Connect with others who understand.

 Medications

 Medications can be a trigger for migraine headaches at any time of the day.
-They’re listed as a side effect for some medications, like birth control pills.
+They’re listed as a side effect of some medications, like birth control pills.
 Medications such as triptans or pain medications, such as opioids, may also cause these headaches if you take them at night and their effects wear off by the morning hours.

 Other Triggers